 Some cottons will have a little bit of shrinkage (unless it says otherwise on the label) so it’s important to wash and iron your fabric first.
 You can buy it by the yard or a more popular way is to buy Fat Quarter Fabrics (a rectangle of 20″ x 22.”).
 Check out the sale too, there are some great bargains to be had!

 Jelly Rolls are also a great way to buy your quilting fabric.
 A relatively new idea, Moda introduced them a few years ago.
 A jelly roll consists of 40 x 2½” strips so about 2½ meters of fabric in a roll.
 The rolls are already color coordinated so great if you struggle in this area like I do!
 Because the jelly rolls are already cut into strips, half the cutting work is already done for you, a great time saver.
-Keepsake quilting do a great collection of precut fabrics
+You’ll find a great collection of precut fabrics here.

 Quilt Backing Fabric